danielbeutner/beutner.dev/src/snippets/2022-08-25-convert-enum-or-object-to-union-type.md

 } as const;
 ```

-Then convert this to an Union type with `typeof State` to convert the object to an type and the get the keys of this type with `keyof typeof State`
+Then you can convert the values to an union of string literal types with `typeof State` and using `keyof typeof State` as a key.

 ```typescript
 /*